anicrob/delete-jira-software-teams/README.md

 The script will sequentially request the following information:

 1. Atlassian Account username.
 This is the email address used to log in.
 2. API token.
 If you do not possess one, you can generate it following the instructions provided here: [Create an API token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/#Create-an-API-token).
+(Note this is NOT in base64 format!)
 3. Organization ID.
 [What it is the Organization ID and where to find it](https://confluence.atlassian.com/jirakb/what-it-is-the-organization-id-and-where-to-find-it-1207189876.html).
 4. Site ID.
 [How to find Cloud Site Id](https://confluence.atlassian.com/jirakb/how-to-find-cloud-site-id-1272283178.html).